Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 MeshPhongMaterial

-Material uses a variety of Maps to make the appearance of objects more realistic and rich.
-Maps provide a way to map textures to the surface of a 3D object, and each map is used to control different visual characteristics.
+Materials can use various Maps to make the appearance of objects more realistic and rich.
+Maps provide a way to map textures onto the surface of 3D objects, and each Map is used to control different visual characteristics.

 1. map